Assistant Professor and Interim Director of African American Studies

 Selected publications, awards, and works in progress:

-- Natural Born Ease Man: Masculinity, Musicians, and the Definition of Work in the Jim Crow Era (book manuscript, in progress)
+Working the Black Musician: Race, Masculinity, and the Definition of Work in the Jim Crow Era (book manuscript, in progress)

-- “Brotherhood Men and Singing Slackers: A. Philip Randolph’s Rhetoric of Music and Manhood” in Reframing Randolph, Clarence Lang and Andrew Kersten, ed. (in editing process, New York University Press)
+“Brotherhood Men and Singing Slackers: A. Philip Randolph’s Rhetoric of Music and Manhood” in Reframing Randolph, Clarence Lang and Andrew Kersten, ed. ( New York University Press, 2015)